hgrodriguez/eeprom_i2c/README.md

 * implements the reading/writing for EEPROMs using the I2C interface.
 * has no dependency on any other library except HAL.

-Inside the folder eeprom_i2c_examples are examples how to read/write data for different eeproms and for different boards.
+Examples for different platforms are [available](https://github.com/hgrodriguez/eeprom_i2c_examples).

 # Current status
-only one byte read/write is implemented and tested only Raspberry Pi Pico is currently implemented for examples
+Only one byte read/write is implemented and tested

+Optimizations like page writing etc. are planned for future releases

 # Chips implemented and tested